Senators confident trillion-dollar bipartisan infrastructure deal will be introduced Sunday - KVIA

 Collins also said she believes the bill will have the crucial support of at least 10 Senate Republicans needed to pass.

-West Virginia Sen. Joe Manchin, a Democrat, told Tapper in a separate interview that he is also optimistic the bill will be introduced Sunday.
+Last week, negotiators announced they had reached a deal that includes $550 billion in new federal investments in America’s infrastructure over five years.
+According to a 57-page summary of the plan’s elements obtained by CNN, it includes investing $110 billion for roads, bridges and major infrastructure projects, $39 billion to modernize public transit like buses and improve accessibility for the elderly and the disabled and a $65 billion investment in improving broadband internet access.
+It also provides $73 billion for improvement of the nation’s power structure.

+The effort to pass the bipartisan deal is one part of Democrats’ dual-track strategy as they simultaneously push forward on a second and far more sweeping effort to enact major pieces of Biden’s agenda through the budget reconciliation process, which will allow them to enact legislation with only Democratic votes.

-On Friday, Senators voted 66-28 on a motion to proceed, with 16 Republican senators voting with Senate Democrats in favor — a vote that will open up the legislative package to potential changes through the amendment process.
+On Friday, Senators voted 66-28 on a motion to proceed on the bipartisan effort, with 16 Republican senators voting with Senate Democrats in favor — a vote that will open up the legislative package to potential changes through the amendment process.

 Senate Majority Leader Chuck Schumer said Saturday evening that the bipartisan infrastructure group was still finalizing legislative text of the bill and that they’d remain in session on Sunday “so they can bring this to a conclusion.”